Xilinx/SDAccel_Examples/edge_detection/Export_Compliance_Notice.md

 EXPORT COMPLIANCE NOTICE
 --------------------------

-This application may require import/export control.
-Please check with legal to determine regulations.
-Specifically, this example implements parts of the AES128 standard for secure encryption/decryption which may be under import/export control.
+This application does not require export control.
+It can be distributed to all users.